 Evolution is a scientific theory mainly used by the biologists to explain how the living species change in its characteristics for their better adaptations to the changing environment.
 It is the successive adjustment by inherited traits over a huge span of time, usually over generations.
 Researchers consider it as a process as well as the outcome of a process.
 Evolution as a process explains how the world came to exist.
 Sometimes it is explained as the outcome of various processes which resulted in biodiversity.
 Natural selection is one among them.
 Darwin’s concept of evolution is natural selection.
 Darwinian Theory of Evolution explains that evolution is the result of natural selection, and natural selection is biased by the inherited characters of organisms.
-Adaptive ability of organisms is the one which helps organisms in evolution through natural selection.
+The adaptive ability of organisms is the one which helps organisms in evolution through natural selection.

 According to the Jean-Baptiste Lamarck – a French naturalist, he explained the evolution is all about the law of use and disuse by the organs.
 He also explained that the characteristic feature of certain living creatures such as giraffes, the long necks, is the result of their adaptation to their nature.
 The elongated necks are the outcome of their attempt to feed leaves on tall trees.
 This character passed on from generation to generation.